marcinwiacek/pl1/stage1/readme2.md

 * virtual memory
 * port access and generating / support for hardware IRQ
 * full instruction set
 * memory sharing during IRQ (we should allocate concrete logical memory addresses for both)
 * current instructions have 6 bytes - later of course there is compacting required
 * 32 and 64-bits
+* instructions are 6-bit long, RISC-V 32-bit is 4-bit long